Why an expanded convention and civic center?

 Approval of project financing and bonding is scheduled for completion in Fall, 2024.

-Construction and renovation is anticipated to begin in early 2025, with a projected completion of early 2027.
+Construction and renovation is anticipated to begin in early 2025, with a projected completion of early 2027 for the new convention center building, and mid-2027 for the renovation of the existing building.